We are currently OPEN to submissions, and will remain open until August 16, 2016.

-Please note that we accept simultaneous submissions (and would appreciate acknowledgement of such), but do not accept reprints/previously published work.
+Please note that we accept simultaneous submissions (and appreciate acknowledgement of such submissions), but do not accept reprints/previously published work.
 For examples of the work we tend to publish, please consult our current issue and online archives.

 *Please include a third-person bio in your cover letter.*

 ELIGIBILITY: At this time, we are accepting applications from prospective readers that have not published a full-length book (collection, novel, etc.) with a press.
 Note: this does not include self-published titles.

 I. Please pick one of the positions below and briefly (between 1-1.5 pages double spaced) explain what qualifies you for this position, and what you would add to the journal’s literary and/or artistic community.
 You are encouraged to include things such as writing publication and commendation credits, exhibitions, or other awards that you may have collected in the past.
 This 'Adroit Statement' can be as formal or informal as you'd like, but should NOT read like a résumé.
 At the end of the day, the statement should highlight your history, passion, and experience with the areas of reading, studying, evaluating, and sharing creative writing.
 Feel free to discuss other topics you feel are appropriate, as well as any specific connections, measures, or initiatives you might have (or aspire to have) with The Adroit Journal’s staff community.

 copy and paste the following quick checklist of biographical points and include